chatox/networks-science-course/upf/upf-evaluation.md

 Not coming to a practice session or not delivering your work means a zero grade in that session, unless you can justify your absence to the teaching assistant (*profesor de prácticas*).

 :unamused: Do not work alone and isolated during the practice session.
-You can prevent simple mistakes by talking to others and looking at what people around you will deliver.
+You can prevent simple mistakes by talking to someone else.
+You can work in pairs.

-:rage: Do not work in large groups during the practice session.
-Feel free to exchange ideas with other students, but do not form a cluster of four or more people working together on the same code: we will consider that copying.
+:rage: Do not work in groups of three or more during the practice session.
+Feel free to exchange ideas with other students, but do not copy from others.

 :warning: Copying from external sources without acknowledging them in your work, and copying the work from other person/group in your class, are considered by the university as serious misconduct ("*falta grave*").
 The instructor will make a case for the university to sanction this serious misconduct, as per the [university regulations](https://seuelectronica.upf.edu/es/regim-disciplinari-dels-estudiants-de-la-universitat-pompeu-fabra), with a **suspension from the university** for a minimum of six months and a maximum of four years.